jeanleecole/archive/pages/Projects/metzerott_formatted.md

 He picked up the thin, light form as if she had been a child, and set her, literally, to dry off, in the rocking-chair, which she only half filled, and whence, overcome with amaze ment, she peeped from under the shadow of her apron at the handsome gentleman on his knees remedying the results of her carelessness.

-"It's a poor welcome for you, Mr. Clare," said Frau <p class="pagenum">Begin page 164</p> Kellar.
+"It's a poor welcome for you, Mr. Clare," said Frau <hr><p class="pagenum">Page 164</p> Kellar.
 "I came in to see if everything was in order, and found the fire nearly gone out; so I rang for Lena, as these rooms are her business, and the silly thing, before she could get the coal on the fire, dropped the hod, and then couldn't do nothing but cry."

 As she explained, she had made a futile effort to assist in remedying the evil, which Mr. Clare had silently but decidedly refused.